 Computing is a foundation subject in the National Curriculum and at St Silas Primary School, implementation of the computing curriculum is in line with 2014 Primary National Curriculum requirements for KS1 and KS2 and the Foundation Stage Curriculum in England.
 This provides a broad framework and outlines the knowledge and skills taught in each key stage.

-Some of the Computing software that we use can be found below:
+Some of the Computing software that we use across the wider curriculum can be found below:

 - PurpleMash - 2 Simple Applications